populationgenomics/ourdna-browser-blog/content/posts/2025-08-release.md

 categories:
   - Release
 authors:
-  - Katie de Lange, on behalf of the CPG Population Genomics team
+  - Katie de Lange
 ---

+*By Katie de Lange on behalf of the Population Genomics team*

 # OurDNA v1.0